RHIT-CSSE/csse220/Homework/IntroToUnitTesting/README.md

 - This is an individual exercise/assignment

 ## Rubric:
-Minimum to Pass this assignment:
+To earn a 100% for the assignment:
 1. You must submit the file *TestThisClassTest.java*
 2. *TestThisClassTest.java* must contain these 4 JUnit test operations: *testCountChocula*, *testNumberOfXs*, *testPaintCost*, *testPizzaCostCalculator*
 3. Each JUnit test operation must contain 4 test cases (see details below in the Additional Notes section)